 "To ground-based observatories, [the sun] appears extremely calm just now.
 The early indications of SOHO's performance amply justify the creation of a sungazing spacecraft."

 'Calamitous' loss of SOHO

-In June 1998, SOHO was just at the beginning of its extended mission when – in the words of a review board – "a calamitous sequence of events" led to controllers losing track of the spacecraft after a routine gyroscope calibration.
+In June 1998, SOHO was just at the beginning of its extended mission when, in the words of a review board, "a calamitous sequence of events" led to controllers losing track of the spacecraft after a routine gyroscope calibration.

 Worried controllers spent a month sending signals to the spacecraft and waiting in vain for a response.
-In July, they found SOHO using a large radio telescope at Arecibo, Puerto Rico.
+In July, they found SOHO by using a large radio telescope at Arecibo, Puerto Rico.
 The radar echoes off of SOHO showed the spacecraft was spinning.

 "With hindsight, mission experts know that SOHO was turning once every 53 seconds, with the solar panels edge-on to the sun," NASA later wrote in a press release.